 You Eat When Your Baby Eats

-One of the downsides of on demand nursing is that you basically never have time to nourish yourself.
+downsides of on demand nursing is that you basically never have time to nourish yourself.
 So, you have to become really good at eating while your baby eats.

 For me, that meant preparing foods super fast (sandwiches, crackers with cheese or peanut butter) that I could eat over my baby's head while he was contentedly sucking away at my mammaries.
 As not to pepper his cute little scalp and face with sandwich crumbs or flecks of cheese, I simply took one of my organic swaddles and fashioned it into a bib-turned-crumb-catcher while I ate.
 This way we kind of got to enjoy our meals together, and neither of us ever had to really eat alone. #Winning